kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 ## Transaction Fee

-These are the fees charged by the blockchain for each transaction by a non-whitelisted account.
-On Kin 3, transactions on the Kin Blockchain are charged a minimal fee of 100 Quark (100 Quarks = 0.001 Kin) by default.
+These are the fees (in SOL) charged by Solana the blockchain for every transaction.
 The minimum required fee is dictated by the blockchain.
-Fees on the Kin blockchain are an anti-spam feature intended to prevent malicious actors from spamming the network.
-Registered Kin apps are given a whitelisted account, which they can use to exempt their or their users' transactions using the [Sign Transaction webhook](/how-it-works#sign-transaction).
+Fees on the Solana are used to:

+- provide unit compensation to the validator network for the CPU/GPU resources necessary to process the state transaction
+- reduce network spam by introducing real cost to transactions
+- open avenues for a transaction market to incentivize validation-client to collect and process submitted transactions in their function as leader
+- and provide potential long-term economic stability of the network through a protocol-captured minimum fee amount per transaction, as described below.

+Registered Kin apps currently have their fees subsidized by the Kin Foundation when approving transactions via the Sign Transaction webhook.
+At some point in the future the apps will be responsible for these fees but will be notified well in advance.